The Salty Dog's Blog

 6 red onions, about 3 to 4 pounds total, cut into 1/8-inch slices

-Freshly ground black pepper, such as Tellicherry or Comet's Tail
+Freshly ground black pepper, such as Tellicherry or Rainbow Four Pepper Blend

 1 bag (12 oz) fresh cranberries

 Melt butter in a large sauté pan over low heat.
 Add onions, toss in butter to coat, season with sea salt and pepper.
 Sauté onions until soft and sweet but not browned; about 30 minutes.
 Set aside or refrigerate until ready to use.
-When you are ready to serve, reheat onions and add cranberries, cook for 2 or 3 minutes to heat through.
-They should retain their shape and tartness.
-Correct seasonings and serve.
+When you are ready to serve, reheat onions over medium-low heat and add cranberries.
+Cook for 3 to 4 minutes, stirring a few times, to heat through.
+They will retain their shape and tartness.
+Taste and adjust seasonings, if desired, and serve.